Resources for University Advisors

 InterExchange Career Training USA provides J-1 Visa sponsorship to candidates who have already secured internships or training programs in the United States.
 Our process makes it quick and easy for interns to gain J-1 Visa sponsorship and complete a professional internship in the U.S.

 For more than 50 years, InterExchange has sponsored thousands of J-1 Visa programs.
 We’ll take care of your students while they intern in the USA so you can focus on their professional development and career preparation.

 Career Guidance Webinars

 Over 2,000 students attended our free Career Guidance Webinars in 2020.
 We plan to roll out both new and updated sessions to mirror the internship search process for students.
 Planning an internship in the United States can be both exciting and overwhelming, and we want to ensure that your students are provided with the best resources to make their internship experience as successful as possible.
-The webinars will focus on both internship application strategies and general career guidance, ranging from English in the U.S. Workplace to Searching for Internships in the U.S.
+The webinars will focus on both internship application strategies and general career guidance, ranging from Searching for Internships in the U.S. to to Using English in the U.S. Workplace.